zindy/ypipe/README.md

 log the traffic that comes back.
 For example, you want to reverse engineer an illumination device with an RS232 port and the control software works fine on a modern machine using a USB to RS232 adapter.
 In this case, the Y-Pipe *replaces* the adapter and gives you a second serial port to log the traffic.

-## Command mismatch
+## Command injection / mutation
-This may require some programming, but it is possible to replace substrings on the fly.
+This may require some programming, but it is possible to replace substrings on the fly, from any of the controllers or from the device.
 This is useful when either the original controller or the device sends strings which make the original controller misbehave.
 Another use is when the controller was designed with a different device from the one you have and maybe changing the identification string sent back by the device unlocks the controller software.